6 Women On How Living With Polycystic Ovary Syndrome Affects Their Daily Lives

-According to the NHS, it is estimated that 1 in 5 women in the UK have polycystic ovary syndrome (PCOS), a gynaecological condition that prevents the ovaries from working properly.
+According to the NHS, it is estimated that 1 in 5 women in the UK have polycystic ovary syndrome (PCOS), a gynecological condition that prevents the ovaries from working properly.

+"The condition is thought to be caused by incorrect hormone levels," explains Dr. Prudence Knight, online doctor at Push Doctor.
+"It is usually comprised by at least 2 out of 3 irregular or absent periods, cysts on the ovaries on ultrasound and abnormally high testosterone levels (male hormones) in the blood."

 For those living with PCOS, these skin-deep symptoms can be debilitating.
 According to support group PCOS UK, the condition affects women in different ways, so not all women will have these features, but for those who do, research has shown that acne, hair loss and excess hair growth in particular can have a profound psychological impact, affecting quality of life for many and even worsening anxiety and depression in some cases.
 While there is no cure for PCOS, a lot can be done to treat the symptoms.